 Whether you’re traveling by plane, train, or automobile, snacks are a necessity for all children – at least all of mine!
 Without fail, within the first 10 minutes of departing, the first question is, “Can I have a snack?”
 I put a few snacks in a Ziploc bag for travel, but also for park days.
 You never know when you’ll need them, but it’s always best to be prepared.
 My ‘ol standby is a lollipop.
 Yes, I will bribe my child with candy, thank you very much.
 But I also add in their favorite healthier snacks, too.

-I always carry Huggies® Natural Care® Wipes with me.
+I always carry baby wipes with me.
 Even to this day, my children are out of diapers, but my purse and suitcase will always some, and I’ve helped out fellow passengers and guests in a jam.
 When traveling to Disney World with toddlers, they are a must!